Value-Function Root-Finding Algorithms for Composite Convex Simple Bilevel Optimization: Numerical Experiments

 \subsection{Integral Equations Problem (IEP)}

-In the first experiment, we explore the regularization impact of the minimal norm solution on ill-conditioned inverse problems arising from the discretization of Fredholm integral equations of the first kind \citep{phillips1962technique}.
-Following \citep{beck2014first,doron2022methodology}, the objective is to minimize the least squares loss function $\frac{1}{2}\|\mathbf{A}\x-\mathbf{b}\|^2$.
-Here, $\mathbf{A}$ and $\mathbf{b}$ are obtained using the Matlab function \texttt{phillips(100)} from the ``regularization tools'' package\footnote{\url{http://www2.imm.dtu.dk/~pcha/Regutools/}}.
-Specifically, $[\mathbf{A},\mathbf{b}_{\T},\x_{\T}] = \text{phillips}(100)$ and $\mathbf{b} = \mathbf{b}_{\T} + 0.2\mathbf{w}$, where $\mathbf{w}$ is sampled from a standard normal distribution.
-Following \cite{doron2022methodology}, the solution vector $\x$ is constrained within the half-space $C = \{\x: \x\ge0\}$.
-Moreover, given that the matrix $\mathbf{A}$ possesses zero eigenvalues, the lower-level problem exhibits multiple optimal solutions.
-Following \cite{beck2014first,doron2022methodology}, the upper-level objective is chosen as $f(\x) = \x^{\T} \mathbf{Q}\x$, where $\mathbf{Q} = \mathbf{L}^{\T}\mathbf{L}+\mathbf{I}$, and $\mathbf{L}$ is obtained using the Matlab function \texttt{get\_l(100)} from the ``regularization tools'' package.
-Thus, we should solve the following simple bilevel problem:
+In the first experiment, following~\cite{sabach2017first,doron2023methodology}, we investigate the regularization effect of the minimal norm solution on ill-conditioned inverse problems arising from the discretization of Fredholm integral equations of the first kind~\citep{phillips1962technique}.
+The resulting optimization problem takes the following form: